-1. Fiduciaries Should Not "Set It and Forget It" When It Comes to Target Date Funds (TDFs)
+1. Fiduciaries Should Not "Set It and Forget It" When it Comes to Target Date Funds (TDFs)

 Fiduciaries should follow an objective process to evaluate TDFs, understand the TDFs’ investments and fees, and periodically review them.
 Key areas of focus and questions to consider include:

-- Review the fund lineup to ensure it includes a review of the funds included in the TDF and the individual managers that oversee the TDF.
+- Review the fund lineup to verify it includes a review of the funds included in the TDF and the individual managers that oversee the TDF.
 When considering a pre-packaged product offered by an investment firm that may also serve as the plan recordkeeper in bundled situations, examine whether the TDF comprises only proprietary funds of a single firm.
 Don’t fail to compare other available options without proprietary funds.

 Some Questions to Consider:

-- What asset classes does it include and how does the glide path progress?
+- What asset classes does it include, and how does the glide path progress?

-- Should the fund include alternative investments, and, if so, what would be the appropriate investment allocation.
+- Should the fund include alternative investments, and if so, what would be the appropriate investment allocation?